x

 Clear brush out any dry vegetation

-It can take years to get a wooded area in good shape for withstanding fires, but it is well worth the effort.
-Clearing out any shrubbery or dead wood from the understory of any woodlands effectively rids of the major fuel sources for wildfires to start.
-If you can hire help, it can be done faster.
-To keep it clear, consider keeping grazing animals or leasing grazing rights to others, which might provide you with additional income.
+Though it can take years to get a wooded area in good shape for withstanding fires, it is well worth the effort.
+After all, clearing out any shrubbery or dead wood from the understory of any woodlands effectively rids your property of the major fuel sources for wildfires to start.

 Create fire lines